Skip to main content Deutsch

 Moderation: Stephan Polterauer

-Vice-Rector Research, Medical University of Vienna - Christina Dietscher: "National Strategy Health"
+Michaela Fritz, Vice-Rector Research, Medical University of Vienna

-Federal Ministry for Social Affairs, Health, Care and Consumer Protection - Hemma Bauer: "National Strategy Science"
+Christina Dietscher, Federal Ministry for Social Affairs, Health, Care and Consumer Protection

-- Shahrokh Shariat, Comprehensive Cancer Center Vienna, Austrian Comprehensice Cancer Network (ACCN)
+Shahrokh Shariat, Comprehensive Cancer Center Vienna, Austrian Comprehensive Cancer Network (ACCN)

 4.40 – 6.10 pm: SESSION III: